The Attenborough Nature Centre is the visitor centre at the heart of the Attenborough Nature Reserve which is located between Nottingham and Derby.

 - Car parking.

 - Attenborough Nature Shop selling bird food, bird feeders, gifts and toys.

-- Attenborough café servings lunches, snacks, cakes and drinks (open daily 9am weekdays, 10am weekends).
+- Attenborough café servings lunches, snacks, cakes and drinks.

 Before you start your journey to Attenborough Nature Centre for your day out, we recommend that you check their website or contact them to confirm opening times and admission prices.